donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/endpoint-protection/README.md

 There has been a general shift away from traditional signature-based solutions towards signature-less solutions, employing not only advanced behavioural detection and AI but forms of virtualization (e.g. sandbox detection) and remote detonation earning them the term _Next-Gen AV_ or NGAV.

-### Other Technologies

-As well as Endpoint Protection and Endpoint Detection & Response solutions, security on devices can be improved by deploying additional technologies, such as Firewalls, DNS Filtering, E-mail Protection, Data Loss Prevention (DLP).

 ## Protection Components